10 Best Walking Tours of the Lake District

 Windermere’s Western Shore

 Another short walk is the 5.5 miles return route along the waters edge of Windermere.
 Easily accessible and along flat terrain, making it perfect for a family experience.
+If you’re on a package break in the Lake District away from family and looking to keep fit, then you can always turn it into a run with a personal trainer.

 Roman High Street Circuit

-If you’re after an historical tour, you don’t need to be in Rome to see the works of the Romans.
+If you’re after a historical tour, you don’t need to be in Rome to see the works of the Romans.
 You can reach the start of this walk from your spa suite at the Windermere Tranquil Retreat.
 This may be the last of our 10 best walking tours of the Lake District, but there are plenty more to choose from.

 Whichever trail you decide to take, there’s always plenty of things to see and do in the Lake District.
 Alternatively, you can always spend the day relaxing in your hot tub!